-I will keep the signups open until February 2 (2023 obviously), and then I will email the winners and ship the book out that next week (I will only ship to the USA lower 48… sorry Canadians, Hawaiians, Alaskans, and the rest of the international contingent!).
+I will keep the signups open until February 2 (SIGNUPS ARE NOW CLOSED), and then I will email the winners and ship the book out that next week (I will only ship to the USA lower 48… sorry Canadians, Hawaiians, Alaskans, and the rest of the international contingent!).

 Interview with Mike Vlach on Dispensationalism

 As part of the recent launch of his book on dispensationalism, Vlach also sat down with me to talk about dispensationalism and how his book aims to help people understand the system.
 We also talk about why people view dispensationalism negatively, and what he is working on next.
 It is a great interview, and you won’t want to miss it!
 You can watch it below, or view it directly on Youtube here.

 Thanks everyone for the great response and signing up for the free book giveaway!
 The giveaway has ended, and the winners have been emailed.
 If I don’t receive a response from the winners within 4 days, I will select a new set of winners until the books are given away.